Second Fiddle (1939 film): Plot

-Jimmy Sutton, the publicity agent of a major Hollywood studio, is taking part in the endless search to find an actress to star in an adaptation of a best-selling novel, Girl of the North.
+Jimmy Sutton, the publicity agent of a major Hollywood studio, is taking part in the search to find an actress to star in an adaptation of a best-selling novel, Girl of the North.
 After over 400 actresses have been tested and rejected, he is sent to the small town of Bergen, Minnesota to meet Trudi Hovland, a schoolteacher whose photo and details were unknowingly submitted to the studio.
-She is very doubtful, but with the entire town backing her, Jimmy persuades her to return to Hollywood with him.
-After he takes her back to Los Angeles, she tries for and manages to secure the role.
+She is doubtful, but with the entire town backing her, Jimmy persuades her to return to Hollywood with him.
+After he takes her back to Los Angeles, she tries for and secures the role.

 In an effort to boost their popularity, Jimmy organizes a fake romance between Trudi and another Hollywood star, Roger Maxwell.
 He neglects to tell Trudi that Roger is already romantically involved with another actress and is only interested in publicity.

-Problems begin to arise when Trudi, unaware that the romance is fake, falls in love with Roger just as Jimmy begins to realize that he has feelings for Trudi himself.
+Problems arise when Trudi, unaware that the romance is fake, falls in love with Roger just as Jimmy begins to realize that he has feelings for Trudi himself.
 He pours his efforts into writing her poems and songs, purportedly from Roger.
-When she finally discovers that the romance is a fake she flees back home to Minnesota.
+When she discovers that the romance is a fake, she flees back to Minnesota.
 She misses the premiere of her film, which proves to be a runaway hit.
-Jimmy travels out to see her, hoping to secure her forgiveness and tell her about his own feelings.
-To his horror he discovers she has gone off on a road trip to get married on the rebound to a local she is not really in love with.
-He hurries after her to prevent the wedding, but seemingly arrives too late.
+Jimmy travels to see her, hoping to secure her forgiveness and tell her about his feelings.
+To his horror, he discovers that she has gone on a road trip to get married on the rebound to a local she is not really in love with.
+He hurries after her to prevent the wedding but seemingly arrives too late.